michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0077.md

 - adj: relating to or requiring or amenable to treatment by surgery especially as opposed to medicine
 - adj: performed with great precision
 ### Family
+- surgical: nonsurgical, surgically+
-surgical: nonsurgical, surgically+;surgery: microsurgery, surgeries, surgical
+- surgery: microsurgery, surgeries, surgical
 ### Examples
 - Dr. Max Langham, who led the surgical team, says the first few weeks afterward were a challenge for the twins.
 - The care station is closely located next to two surgical suites, one for scopic procedures, such as colonoscopies, and another for general surgery.